 As the seasons change, you can expect the weather to be unpredictable.
-Protect your home with these precautions to minimize the risk of water damage this fall.
+Protect your home with these precautions to minimize the risk of water damage this spring.

 Tips to prevent water damage to your home before the rain comes